-I have been a registration and weighing in station for bear for fifteen years now and have registered deer for twenty-three years.
+I have registered deer for twenty-three years.
 During that time I have found most people misjudge a deer’s weight by twenty to thirty pounds but when it comes to bear, they will misjudge by 100 pounds or more when seeing them at their bait.
 Bear will really fool the average person and even the experienced hunter.
 That is mainly due to their long fur that can make them look much larger than they are.
 The best way to judge the size of a bear is by looking at their head size and how far apart their ears are.

 The average weight of a black bear in Michigan ranges between 150 and 155 pounds when dressed.
 All the years I’ve registered bear I have been keeping track, for the D.N.R. and myself, of the average weights of bears brought in to me each season.
 Our lowest average was 136 pounds, and our highest was in 1999 when we registered 116 bears at my resort and the average was 182 pounds dressed out!